alex-cornwell/alex-cornwell.github.io/essays/smartway.md

 ---
 layout: essay
 type: essay
-title: "The Art of "Smart" Inquiry"
+title: "The Art of Smart Inquiry"
 # All dates must be YYYY-MM-DD format!
 date: 2024-09-11
 published: true